-Taquis said that, for those Greeks, Panama fast became an attractive country to conduct business in because of the many investment opportunities.
+Taquis said that for those Greeks, Panama quickly became an attractive country to conduct business in because of the many investment opportunities.

-Even thought there are not a lot of Greeks remaining in Panama, the community has made its mark, with the grandchildren of immigrants integrating and contributing to society, becoming lawyers, doctors, teachers and very successful businessmen.
+Even though there are not a lot of Greeks remaining in Panama, the community has made its mark, with the grandchildren of immigrants integrating and contributing to society, becoming lawyers, doctors, teachers, and very successful businessmen.

 Taquis’ family is no different.
 Fotis Taquis, Antonio’s father, saw an opportunity to invest in real estate and properties in Panama.

 Watch our interview with Antonio Taquis about the Greeks of Panama:

 In 1980, his father decided to purchase the majority shares of a Spanish bank.
 The family would own and run Banco Transatlantico until 2008 when they sold it.

 In 2011, Tony Taquis, as his friends call him, took the opportunity to invest in real estate and the tourism sector in Greece after the financial crisis hit his family’s homeland.

 “Greece is going through a transformation.”
 Taquis explained.
 However, investing in the country was a no-brainer, “because the good things that Greece has outweigh the problems,” Taquis told Greek Reporter.

 Today, Taquis is a shipping agent and owner of Panama Shipping Agency.
 He also served as Ambassador of Panama to Greece in 2009 as well as Ambassador of Panama to other countries.